Reporting in microservices. How to optimize performance?

-On the picture below you can see microservice design compared to a monolith app.
+In the image below, you can see microservice design compared to a monolith app.

 What is scalability in microservices?

-One of the main benefits of the microservice style is its scalability.
-You can scale several services without changing the whole system.
-So, you save resources and keep the app less complex.
-One of the most famous cases that prove this fact is Netflix user base.
+One of the main benefits of the microservice style development is its scalability.
+You can scale several services without changing the whole system, save resources, and keep the app less complex.
+Netflix is a prime example of this benefit.
 The company had to cope with the growing subscribers' database.
-The microservice design was a great solution for scaling it.
+The microservice design was an excellent solution for scaling it.

-Microservice design speeds up app development and allows to launch the product earlier.
-Each part can be rolled out separately.
-So, the deployment of microservices is quicker and easier.
+Microservice design speeds up app development and accelerates the product launch schedule.
+Each part can be rolled out separately, making the deployment of microservices quicker and easier.

 What are the disadvantages of using microservices?

-Despite all these benefits, microservice architecture has its own drawbacks.
-I mean the necessity of operating many systems and completing various tasks in the distributed environment.
-So, the main microservice pitfalls are:
+Despite all these benefits, microservice architecture has drawbacks, including the necessity of operating many systems and completing various tasks in the distributed environment.
+I believe the main pitfalls of using microservices are:

-BI project details: the problem of custom reports
+BI project details: the issue of custom reports

-FreshCode team worked on a legacy EdTech project.
+A while back, the Freshcode team worked on a legacy EdTech project.
 The application consisted of over 10,000 files developed in Coldfusion.
-It was a 7-year-old app from the USA, which was running on an MS SQL database.
-The system was very complex and included many microservices.
+It was a 7-year old US-built app running on an MS SQL database.
+The system was overly complex and included many microservices.
 Its main parts were:

 sophisticated financial and billing system